pit-ray/vim-autograd/examples/README.md

 # vim-autograd Examples
 Here are some examples of using vim-autograd.
-Each example can be run like `source examples/*.vim` in Vim with vim-autograd installed.
+Each example can be run like `:source examples/*.vim` in Vim with vim-autograd installed.

 ## Simplest Differentiation
 In this example, do define-by-run style automatic differentiation using a PyTorch-like interface.